SujayVivek/promwebbbb2.0/README.md

 ###How to create a new Branch

-git checkout <name_of_branch>
+git branch <name_of_branch>

-write doen the name of branch you want to create
+write the the name of branch you want to create .After this step just move on to that branch by using the command

+git checkout <branch_name>

 To work on any specific branch write the command in the git bash terminal List all branches